KaleyraVideo/Video-iOS-SDK-Samples-Objc/README.md

 ## What's inside

-- [**Basic-Example**](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/Basic-Example):  This application is a basic example demonstrating the SDK capabilities and the features it provides.
+An application that provides an integration example demonstrating the SDK capabilities and the features it provides.
-- [**CallKit-Voip-Example**](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/CallKit-Voip-Example): This application shows you how it's easy and simple to integrate CallKit and VoIP notifications capabilities with Bandyer in your app.
-- [**Chat-Example**](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/Chat-Example): This application show you how it's easy integrate chat capability in your app using Bandyer.
-- [**UI-Customization-Example**](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/tree/master/UI-Customization-Example): This application show you how to customise the appearance of  Bandyer's UIViewControllers.

 ## General Quick Start